6 Tips for Overcoming Anxiety-Related Procrastination

 6. Procrastination due to an uneven cognitive profile.

-It's possible to be very smart and successful but have some difficulties with particular cognitive skills such as initiating, planning or sequencing (putting together a string of steps in a logical order to complete a complex task).
+It's possible to be very smart and successful but to still have some difficulties with particular cognitive skills such as initiating, planning, or sequencing (putting together a string of steps in a logical order to complete a complex task).

 These difficulties may not show up on familiar tasks.
 They're likely to be most obvious when a task is new, you have to make decisions about how to go about the task, and the task is in an arena you feel anxious about (such as computers) and your anxiety is sucking up some of your cognitive processing capacity.

-Recognize that some of your anxiety about starting or planning complex self-driven tasks may be because you find it difficult on a cognitive level (i.e. don't misattribute your behavior to laziness or poor motivation which will just make you feel bad about yourself and more likely to procrastinate).
+Recognize that some of your anxiety about starting or planning complex self-driven tasks may be because you find it difficult on a cognitive level.
+In other words, don't misattribute your behavior to laziness or poor motivation—it will just make you feel bad about yourself and more likely to procrastinate.